Lil Nas X: 2022–present: Dreamboy

 On January 3, 2024, Lil Nas X announced the single "J Christ", which was released on January 12.
-The song debuted and peaked at number 69 on the Billboard Hot 100 marking his first lead single to not reach number one on the chart.
+The song debuted and peaked at number 69 on the Billboard Hot 100, marking his first lead single to not reach number one on the chart.
 His next single, "Where Do We Go Now", was released on January 26, 2024, to accompany the streaming release of the documentary Lil Nas X: Long Live Montero.
 In March, Lil Nas X released a song he had been teasing on social media titled "Light Again" to his SoundCloud without his label Columbia's permission, to which he added "might get in trouble for releasing this song without [my] label's permission" on X. Lil Nas X was featured on Camila Cabello's single "He Knows" which was released on May 10, 2024.

 Following the underperformance of "J Christ", in November 2024 Lil Nas X announced the beginning of a new album titled Dreamboy through a visual teaser on his social media accounts and released "Light Again" as a single.
 "Light Again" was released as an official single on November 15, 2024.
 He followed it up with "Need Dat Boy" a week later, with both singles failing to chart on the Billboard Hot 100 and other major charts.

 In March 2025, Lil Nas X begun the rollout for his new single, releasing four promotional singles everyday in the lead up to its release.
 "Dreamboy", "Big Dummy", "Swish", "Right There!" all released that week with a visualizer with Barbie pink-inspired imagery present as well as all featuring the rapper in a pink doll box on the covers.
 "Hotbox" was released on March 14, 2025.

 Musical style and influences

-Lil Nas X's musical style has been described as hip-hop, pop rap, country rap, trap, pop rock, pop, and rock.
+Lil Nas X's music primarily incorporates hip-hop and pop styles, while also being categorized into country rap and pop rap sub-genres.

 He credits LGBTQ artists Odd Future members Frank Ocean and Tyler, the Creator as inspirations and for "making it easier for me to be where I am, comfortably."
 Lil Nas X also cites Nicki Minaj, Katy Perry, Drake, Miley Cyrus and Doja Cat as some of his biggest influences.
 In 2019 he said, "I grew up off the Internet, so my influences come from all over musically."
 He grew up listening to hip hop artists such as Andre 3000, Kendrick Lamar, Kid Cudi, and Lil Uzi Vert.